toralf/torutils/README.md

 sudo watch -t ./ipv4-rules.sh
 ```

-The output should look similar to this [IPv4](./doc/iptables-L.txt) or this [IPv6](./doc/ip6tables-L.txt) example respectively.
+The output should look similar to this [IPv4](./doc/iptables-L.txt) and this [IPv6](./doc/ip6tables-L.txt) example respectively.

 ### Rule set

 Idea:

-Throttle inbound connection attempts,
+Filter inbound connection attempts.
-neither touch established connections nor outbounds connections.
+Neither touch established connections nor outbounds connections.
+Up to 4 inbound connections from an ip are allowed, ideally an attacker gets much less.

 Details:

-These rules are applied (in this order) for a connection attempt from an ip:
+These rules are applied (in this order) for a TCP connection attempt from an ip to the local ORPort:

 1. trust Tor authorities and snowflake
-1. block any connection attempt for 5 min if the rate exceeded 7/min
+1. block attempts for next 30 min if the rate is > 5/min
-1. limit connection attempts to 1/min
+1. limit rate to the ORPort to 1/min
-1. ignore a connection attempt if > 4 connections are established
+1. ignore it if 4 connections are already established
-1. accept an remaining connection attempt
+1. accept it

-In addition filter rules for local network, ICMP, ssh and (optional) user defined services are applied.
+In addition generic rules for local network, ICMP, ssh and for user services (if defined) are applied.
-Ideally an attacker just gets 1 established connections, where usually up to 4 connections per ip are allowed.

 ### Configuration
 The instructions belongs to the IPv4 variant.
 They can be applied in a similar way for the IPv6 script.
-If the parsing of _torrc_ doesn't work for you (line [130](ipv4-rules.sh#L130)) then:
+If the parsing of _torrc_ doesn't work for you (line [118](ipv4-rules.sh#L118)) then:
 1. define the relay(s) space separated in this environment variable before applying the rule set, eg.:
     ```bash
     export CONFIGURED_RELAYS="3.14.159.26:535"